 A Burger King in Massachusetts has removed a sign about overdosing after receiving backlash for displaying it.

-The sign, which hung behind the counter of the Worcester location, read: “You are ONLY allowed ONE overdose and then you are banned from this establishment.”
+The sign, which hung behind the counter of the Worcester location and was seemingly aimed at customers, read: “You are ONLY allowed ONE overdose and then you are banned from this establishment.”